What happens to mortgage rates in a recession?

 Should I pay off my mortgage in a recession?

-Be aware that most lenders let you overpay up to 10 % of your balance each year without a fee.
-Bigger lump sums may trigger early-repayment charges.
+- Most lenders let you overpay up to 10% of your mortgage balance each year without a fee.
+Bigger lump sums may trigger early repayment charges (ERCs).

 You might like: Should I pay off my mortgage early?